Ahmed-Saber-Mohammed/smart_aquarium/README.md

+Blynk application
+Worldwide notifications
-Notifications worldwide, sensors in kuwait => notification in egypt
+sensors in kuwait => notifications in egypt